Review of basic surveying techniques and instruments.

 - Paper Structure

-- This paper consists of a variety of lectures followed by daily survey field exercises.
+This paper consists of a variety of lectures followed by daily survey field exercises.
 Each field exercise involves survey field work and is followed by calculations, tabulation, presentation and reporting of the survey information.
 Students work with a partner and as part of a bigger team under a group leader who facilitates the exercises.
-The camp runs for a maximum of three weeks (including weekend work) and may include time away from Dunedin.
+The camp runs for a maximum of three weeks (including some weekend work) and may include time away from Dunedin.
 A wide variety of survey equipment is used in conjunction with these fieldwork practicals.
 While this paper is worth 0 EFTS, there are associated costs to be paid by the student for the running of this camp.

 - Teaching Arrangements